emsk/redmine-notifier/README.md

 ![Notification Win 8.1](assets/win/notification_win_8.1.png)
 ![Notification Win 7](assets/win/notification_win_7.png)

+The number of issues that were updated after previous fetch is shown in parentheses.
+Also, the subject is shown only about the latest issue.

 ## Downloads

 Installers for OS X and Windows can be found on the [releases](../../releases) page.